A82 traffic management returns with steep ground felling programme

 The highly challenging Steep Ground Felling Programme aims to clear mature and potentially unstable conifers from the steep slopes along the A82, and so removing the risk of them being blown down in a storm and damaging the road and other utilities.

-Preparatory work ahead of the October re-start, including survey work and the erection of safety-fencing, will begin with one week of surveying in February (w/c 15 Feb or as soon as conditions allow) and continue with the erection of safety fencing from the end of March until the End of May.
+Preparatory work ahead of the October re-start, including survey work and the erection of safety-fencing, will begin with one week of surveying and continue with the erection of safety fencing from 11 May until the End of June.

 This will mean the reintroduction of traffic management on the route.